Nicolae Ceaușescu: Leadership of Romania

-1966 decree

-In 1966, in an attempt to boost the country's population, Ceaușescu made abortion illegal and introduced Decree 770 in order to reverse the Romanian population's low birth and fertility rates.
-Mothers of at least five children were entitled to receive significant benefits, while mothers of at least ten children were declared "heroine mothers" by the Romanian state.
-Few women ever sought to receive this status.
+Decree 770

-The government targeted rising divorce rates, and made divorce more difficult—it was decreed that marriages could only be dissolved in exceptional cases.
+In October 1966, in an attempt to reverse the Romania's low birth and fertility rates, Ceaușescu issued Decree 770 to restrict abortion and contraception.
+The government targeted rising divorce rates and made divorce more difficult – marriages could only be dissolved in exceptional cases.
 By the late 1960s, the population began to swell.
-In turn, a new problem was created, child abandonment, which swelled the orphanage population (see Cighid).
-Many of the children in these orphanages were rejected due to mental and physical deficiencies.
+In turn, a new problem was created, child abandonment, which swelled the orphanage population (see 1980s–1990s Romanian orphans phenomenon).
+Many of the children in these orphanages suffered mental and physical deficiencies (see Cighid).

 Measures to encourage reproduction included financial motivations for families who bore children, guaranteed maternity leave, and childcare support for mothers who returned to work, work protection for women, and extensive access to medical control in all stages of pregnancy, as well as after it.
 Medical control was seen as one of the most productive effects of the law, since all women who became pregnant were under the care of a qualified medical practitioner, even in rural areas.
 In some cases, if a woman was unable to visit a medical office, a doctor would visit her home.
+Mothers of at least five children were entitled to receive significant benefits, while mothers of at least ten children were declared "heroine mothers" by the Romanian state.